Man attempts to strangle victim, sets bed on fire

 BATON ROUGE - A man is facing several charges after attacking a victim and threatening to kill her family.

 The incident happened at a home on College Drive Tuesday.
-According to the arrest report the suspect, identified as Damien Perez, threatened to torture and kill the victim's children.
-Perez also allegedly threatened to shoot the victim's ex-husband.
+According to the arrest report the suspect threatened to torture and kill the victim's children.
+He also allegedly threatened to shoot the victim's ex-husband.

-After the threats, Perez broke a lamp and attempted to strangle the victim with the cord.
-Following the attempted strangulation, Perez set the bed on fire while the victim was on it.
+After the threats, the man broke a lamp and attempted to strangle the victim with the cord.
+Following the attempted strangulation, the man set the bed on fire while the victim was on it, according to police reports written at the time.

-Some of Perez's charges include attempted second-degree murder, aggravated arson, and simple assault.

-The arrest report didn't say what the relationship was between the victim and Perez.

 More News